ebowen19/LW15-Target-Genes/index.md

 # LW15 Target Genes
 ## GSEA Gene Count Index
 - GSEA Performed using Hallmark, Reactome, GO, and KEGG gene sets.
-- Click on the gene set headings in the tables linked below to see the GSEA Pathways each gene has been found in.
+    - Click on the gene set headings in the tables linked below:
+          - see the GSEA Pathways each gene has been found in

 ### New Comparisons without trop2 (23 total genes)
 {RVN vs RC, H2 vs H1, H2 vs H12, H2 vs RFL, RVN vs H12, RVN vs H1}